-grows in stature till he is sixteen or eighteen years of age; but the thickness of his body is not completely unfolded before that of thirty.
-Dogs acquire their full length in one year; but their growth in thickness is not finished till the end of the second.
-A man, who continues to grow for thirty years, may live ninety or a hundred; but a dog, whose growth terminates in two or three years, lives only ten or twelve years.
+grow for thirty years, may live ninety or a hundred; but a dog, whose growth terminates in two or three years, lives only ten, or twelve years.
 The same observation is applicable to most animals.
 Fishes continue to grow for a great number of years.
 Some of them, accordingly, live during several centuries; because their bones and cartilages seldom acquire the density of those of other animals.
 It may, therefore, be considered as a general fact, that large animals live longer than small ones, because the former require more time to complete their growth.
 Thus the causes of our dissolution are inevitable; and it is equally impossible to retard that fatal period, as to change the established laws of nature.
-When the constitution is sound, life may, perhaps, by moderating the passions, and by temperance, be prolonged for a few years.
-But the varieties of climate, and of the modes of living, make no material differences with regard to the period of our existence, which is nearly the same in the European, the Negro, the Asiatic, the American, the civilized man and the savage, the rich and the poor, the citizen and the peasant.
-Neither does the difference of food, or of accommodation, make any change in the duration of life.
-Men who are fed on raw flesh or dried fish, on sago or rice, on cassada or roots, live as long as those who use bread and prepared victuals.
+When the constitution is sound, life may, perhaps, by moderating the passions, and by temperance, be prolonged a few years.
+But the varieties of climate, and the mode of living, make no material differences with regard to the period of our existence, which is nearly the same in the European, the Negro, the Asiatic, the American, the civilized man and the savage, the rich and the poor, the citizen and the peasant.
+Neither does the change of food, or of accommodation, make any change in the duration of life.
+Men, who are fed on raw flesh or dried fish, on sago or rice, on cassada or roots, live as long as those who use bread and prepared victuals.
 If luxury and intemperance be excepted, nothing can alter those laws of mechanism which invariably determine the number of our years.
 Any little differences which may be remarked in the term of human life, seem to be chiefly owing to the quality of the air.
 In general, there are more old men in high than in low countries.
 The mountains of Scotland, of Wales, and of Switzerland, have furnished more examples of longevity than the plains of Holland, Flanders, Germany, or Poland.
 But, if we take a survey of mankind, whatever be the climate they inhabit, or their mode of living, there is no very essential difference in the duration of life.
-When men are not cut off by accidental diseases, individuals may every where be found who live ninety or a hundred years.
-Our ancestors, with few exceptions, never exceeded this period; and, since the days of David, king of the Jews, it has undergone no variation.
-Beside accidental diseases, which are more frequent, as well as more dangerous, in the latter periods of life, old men are subjected to natural infirmities that originate solely from a decay of the different parts of the body.
-The muscles lose their tone, the head shakes, the hands tremble, the limbs totter, the sensibility of the nerves is blunted, the cavities of the vessels contract, the secretory organs are obstructed, the blood, the lymph, and the other fluids, extravasate, and produce all those symptoms and diseases which are commonly ascribed to a vitiation of the humours.
-The natural decay of the solids, however, appears to be the original cause of all these maladies.
+When men are not cut off by accidental diseases, individuals may everywhere be found who live ninety or a hundred years.
+Our ancestors, with few exceptions, never exceeded this period; and, since the days of David king of the Jews, it has undergone no variation.
+Beside accidental diseases which are more frequent as well as more dangerous, in the latter periods of life, old men are subjected to natural infirmities that originate solely from a decay of the different parts of the body.
+The muscles lose their tone, the head shakes, the hands tremble, the limbs totter, the sensibility of the nerves is blunted, the cavities of the vessels contract, the secretory organs are obstructed, the blood, the lymph, and the other fluids, extravasate and produce all those symptoms and diseases which are commonly ascribed to a vitiation of the humors.
+The natural decay of the solids, however, appears to the original cause of all these maladies.
 It is true, that a bad state of the fluids proceeds from a depravity in the organization of the solids.
 But the effects resulting from a noxious change in the fluids produce the most alarming symptoms.
-When the fluids stagnate, or if, by a relaxation of the vessels. an extravasation takes place, they soon corrupt, and corrode the weaker part of the solids.
-Hence the causes of dissolution gradually, but perpetually, multiply; our internal enemies grow more and more powerful, and at last put a period to our existence.
+When the fluids stagnate, or if, by a relaxation of the vessels, an extravasation takes place, they soon corrupt, and corrode the weaker part of the solids.
+Hence the causes of dissolution, gradually, but perpetually, multiply; our internal enemies grow more and more powerful, and at last put a period to our existence.